ENCCS/vasp-best-practices/content/more.md

     srun -n 1 vasp_std

 To run on more GPUs, adjust `#SBATCH -n`, `#SBATCH --gres=gpu` and `srun -n`.
 A quick comparison for a GaAsBi 512 atoms supercell test, 1 GPU finishes ca. 6 jobs for the time of a 1 node CPU (32 cores) job.

+* In particular, adjust `NSIM` for GPU calculations

+### Benchmarking / efficiency exercises

+For the workshop, smaller problem cases can be selected due to limited time and compute resources.
+The principles are still similar as when considering regular jobs.

+* Investigate the scaling behaviour for a case, e.g. run on 32, 16, 8 and 4 cores.
+Check the timing of the iterative steps

+    grep LOOP OUTCAR

+notice LOOP+, compare with the total wall time for a job.
+Any difference (if so, what's the origin)?
+How does bands/core look like for the different runs?
+Any "OOM" issues (out of memory)?
+What happens when there are fewer bands than cores?